A lower bound for the double slice genus: Introduction

 \end{defn}

 It is easy to see $g_{ds}(K)\leq 2g^s(K)$, and hence the lower bounds for the double slice genus hold for the superslice genus as well.
 However, greater rigidity encoded in the definition of the superslice genus compared to that of the double slice genus allows us to obtain a much more accessible bound.
-In this case, one no longer needs to apply Casson-Gordon invariants.
-More concretely, we have

 \begin{thm} Let $K$ be a knot in $S^3$ and $\Sigma$ be the two-fold branched cover of $S^3$ along $K$.
-Then the minimum number of generators of $H_1(\Sigma)$ is a lower bound for $2 g^s(K)$. \end{thm}
+Then the minimum number of generators of $H_1(\Sigma; \mathbb{Z})$ is a lower bound for $2 g^s(K)$. \end{thm}

-In fact, the idea contained in the proof of Theorem \ref{superslice lower bound} may serve as a prototype for the construction of the lower bound for the double slice genus.
+In fact, the idea contained in the proof of Theorem \ref{superslice lower bound} may serve as a prototype for lower bounds for the double slice genus.
 Compare Subsection 2.1 and Subsection 3.1.

-In addition to lower bounds, it is also natural to ask if one can give upper bounds for $g^s$ (or $g_{ds}$).
-In this paper, we pursue this direction in the topological category, i.e., we allow the surfaces used in the definition of superslice (resp.\ double slice) genus to be locally flat and topologically embedded.
-We use the notation $g^s_{top}(K)$ (resp.\ $g_{ds}^{top}$) when working in the topological category.
+In addition to lower bounds, it is also natural to ask if one can give upper bounds for $g^s$ or $g_{ds}$.
+In this paper, we pursue this direction in the topological category, i.e. the surfaces used in Definition 1.1 and Definition 1.3 are allowed to be topologically embedded and locally flat, and denote the corresponding quantities by $g^s_{top}(K)$ and $g_{ds}^{top}(K)$.
 We remark that the topological category and the smooth category are different \cite{Mei15, Rub16}, and the lower bounds constructed in this paper also hold in the topological category.

-The upper bound we offer comes from the Alexander polynomial.
-It is well known that if a knot has trivial Alexander polynomial, then it is topologically slice \cite{Fre82}.
-Recently, this theorem was generalized by Feller, who proved the degree of the Alexander polynomial is an upper bound for the topological slice genus \cite{Fel16}.
-In the context of superslice genus, Livingston and Meier proved that knots with trivial Alexander polynomial are topologically superslice \cite{LM15}.
+We give upper bounds in terms of the Alexander polynomial.
+Freedman proved knots with trivial Alexander polynomial are topologically slice \cite{MR804721, MR1201584}.
+Recently, Feller generalized this theorem: the degree of the Alexander polynomial is an upper bound for twice the topological slice genus \cite{Fel16}.
+Here the degree of the Alexander polynomial is the breadth of the polynomial.
+In the context of superslice genus, two results of Freedman imply that knots with trivial Alexander polynomial are exactly the topologically superslice knots; see \cite{LM15} and \cite{Mei15}, or see the discussion in Subsection 3.2.
 So it is natural to wonder if one can bound the topological superslice genus by the degree of the Alexander polynomial.
-Indeed, we have
+Indeed, we have the following result.

-\begin{thm} The degree of the Alexander polynomial $\Delta_K(t)$ is an upper bound for the topological superslice genus. \end{thm}
+\begin{thm} The degree of the Alexander polynomial of a knot is an upper bound for twice its topological superslice genus. \end{thm}